Oglethorpe Exchange Programs

 Seigakuin Japan Studies Program

 Students can study at partner schools in Japan at no additional cost in tuition.
 Fees for room and board in Japan are arranged by the host institution.
-In addition to federal and state aid, students are eligible an International Grant.
-The International Grant reduces by half the tuition balance after financial aid has been deducted for the term.
-YOUC students may be eligible for additional financial support through JASSO.
+YOUC students may be eligible for a government supported stipend for living expenses.
+This is arranged through Otaru's international office.

 For general information about study abroad at Oglethorpe, see the OUSA web page: